 Level 2 Intervention available to all pupils

-•All pupils undertake a baseline reading age test on entry as part of the induction programme using Lexplore.
+•All secondary pupils undertake a baseline reading age test on entry as part of the induction programme using Lexplore.
 The test identifies trends in reading skills.
 Lexplore uses eye tracking technology to assess reading speed and provide further information about keywords or phrases that are found challenging.
 Lexplore is able to advise on other suitable literacy activities or intervention strategies for a pupil.

 Spelling tests are embedded into the tutor time programme